sum-rock/just-sum-nix/README.md

 bundles include system installed packages such as git, zsh, and btop.
 Packages here are not user specific and should not require home-manager.

-### Profiles
+### Homes

-Profiles are (potentially) user specific configurations.
+Homes are (potentially) user specific configurations.
 This is where home-manager is implemented.
-The nix files within the profile directory will, for example, include profile specific shell aliases.
-Profiles are also responsible for importing user specific modules.
-Profiles invoke these modules with a given username passed into the namespace of the module.
-Thus the contents of the subdirectory `profiles/modules/` cannot be expressed outside a profile.
+The nix files within the homes directory will, for example, include user specific shell aliases.
+Homes are also responsible for importing user specific modules.

 ### System